Early Childhood Education Recognition of Prior Learning (RPL) Program

 There is an option on the RPL application form to indicate you wish to receive government funding for this process.

-Recognizing Prior Learning can be applied to:
+RPL can be applied to:

 • Hiring and Recruitment